Accessing Superannuation Benefits

 When a member dies the superannuation fund generally pays a death benefit to their estate, dependent or other beneficiaries.
 If the recipient is a dependent of the deceased, the benefit can be paid as a lump sum or income stream - and any income stream can either be new or a continuation of an existing income stream.
 If the recipient is not a dependent of the deceased, the death benefit must be paid as a lump sum and there will likely be tax consequences.

-If a super member has a terminal medical condition and that is supported by two medical professionals certifying that the condition is likely to result in the member’s death within the next 24 months, the balance of their super account may be paid as a tax-free lump sum benefit.
+If a super member has a terminal medical condition and this is supported by two medical professionals certifying that the condition is likely to result in the member’s death within the next 24 months, the balance of their super account may be paid as a tax-free lump sum benefit.
 Note that at least one of the registered medical practitioners must be a specialist practicing in an area related to the illness or injury suffered by the person and any certificate provided must be current.
 There are no cashing restrictions.

 Superannuation benefits may be released on specified compassionate grounds if a member has to: